MovingBlocks/Terasology/ESOF-DOCS/elicitation.md

 # Requirements elicitation

 Since that the development process is mentioned by one of the head developers as being *«Nothing formal»*, the requirement maintenance it's achieved through the issue tracker (GitHub), where all the issues as well as necessary improvements are identified.
-Through the [suggestion forum](http://forum.terasology.org/forum/suggestions.21/) anyone can post an idea, they are also developper foruns where are discussed the suggestions on it's implementation and maintenance.
+Through the [suggestion forum](http://forum.terasology.org/forum/suggestions.21/) anyone can post an idea and there are also developer forums where they discuss the suggestions on it's implementation and maintenance.
 To the project lead Cervator, *«the ideal setup»* to build up new requisits  would be to perform the following steps:

 1. Suggestioning: